 Because we booked something in the city I chose a place with a parking lot (a very rare thing here).
 If you want to stay in the largest city of the region, it is best to look for hotels in Bari Italy *.

-We rented a car during the holidays when we had several cities to visit and that was the case of the Puglia Italy holiday.
+We rented a car during the holidays when we had several cities to visit and that was the case of our holiday in Puglia Italy.
 I read there are buses and trains that can be used to move between cities, but their schedule was not convenient.
 We needed flexibility, mobility and, most importantly, a way of transport to carry a lot of stuff (and not in the back).
-Our 1 year old child joined us on our Puglia Italy holiday.
+Our 1 year old child joined us on our holiday in Puglia Italy.
 So the option to ride a bus with stroller, backpack, a few toys and the little one walking but mostly asking to hold him was not actually an option.
 The rented car was the solution.
 We’ve weighted some choices because the baby’s car seat was about a third of the total rental cost, but we paid the comfort in the end.

 When you have lots of luggage, of course you are thinking to rent a bigger car.
 The price difference was not significant, but by luck I found a travel guide for Puglia Italy saying you need to take the smallest car you find.
 We did that and it was well that we’ve listened him!
 We passed that car on such narrow streets that we did not think you are allowed to drive there!
 And this choice also helped us in traffic, the “dream” traffic of Puglia Italy.
 We were used with the madness in Romania and we belived nothing can surprise us.
 But the Italians have their own style.
-For them seems like there are no road signs and communication is above words.
-And that is why we almost had a few accidents because we tried to respect the signs – even the roundabouts.
-For them seems like there is no speed limit, there is only the power of the car.
-And that is why we felt like riding a carriage on the highway because everybody surpassed us with such a speed that we barely saw them.
-For them seems like there are no clear limits of parking places, but rather they go on the idea “Let’s both squeez in somehow…”.
-And that is why we were always stressed that we would find our car with marks on it, like all the local ones.
+It seems like there is no speed limit and no clear limits of parking places.
+They go on the idea “Let’s both squeez in somehow…”.
 Yes, driving in Puglia Italy is an experience itself!

 If you do not want to complicate your life driving in Puglia, an excellent idea is to stay in Bari and take day trips from Bari* to the main attractions in the area.

-The pictures of Bari and Polignano a Mare made me decide to visit the region, but as I was looking for information for my Puglia Italy holiday, I was wondering how I had not taken it into account so far.
-My list of places to visit in Puglia Italy was growing from day to day and the days planned there were insufficient.
+The pictures of Bari and Polignano a Mare made me decide to visit the region, but as I was looking for information for my holiday in Puglia with kids, I was wondering how I had not taken it into account so far.
+My list of things to do in Puglia Italy was growing from day to day and the days planned there were insufficient.
 So I reduced the list even though I would have loved to enlarge the vacation.
-We had a 7 days itinerary and it was enough time for us to visit in Puglia Italy:
+We had a 7 days itinerary in Puglia and it was enough time for us to see:

 - Bari, the capital of the region